Give Your Child a Strong Start

 Sheridan School District*

-- Full day preschool that helps young children develop positive pro-social skills and further their foundational academic skills.
+Full day preschool that helps young children develop prosocial and emotional skills as well as build a positive foundation for their education.
 Offers both Preschool Promise and private pay slots.
-Open to children entering kindergarten in the fall of 2021.
+Open to children who are ages 3-5 before September 1, 2022.